Capricorn Coast: Plight of the Kanakas

 Around ten thousand Islanders were deported, many to the wrong islands.
 Others however, managed to stay on technicalities.
 Islanders who had lived in Australia for twenty years were classified as Australian citizens, as were any children born since their arrival.
 Many whites were sympathetic to the Islanders' plight.
 In Farnborough, Robert Armstrong, the former manager of the mill, gave employment to some of his former workers to tend his farms, and in the south, Paul Joske and other landholders leased them blocks to grow crops and raise their families.
 Many Islanders moved onto these blocks, and after Joske's death, the area was renamed Joskeleigh.

 The Islanders formed a close-knit community there.
 They lived in traditional thatched huts and survived by growing vegetables and selling them.
 Conditions improved, and in 1913, a school was opened in Joskeleigh.
-The old headmaster's house in now the Joskeleigh Museum, and around thirty Islander families still live in the community.
+The old headmaster's house is now the Joskeleigh Museum, and around thirty Islander families still live in the community.
 There is also a substantial Islander community in North Rockhampton and throughout the Capricorn Coast.

 The term Kanaka (from the French Canaque, and Hawaiian Kanak meaning man), perhaps once derogatory is nowadays worn as a badge of honour.
 Perhaps for their tenacity and perseverance, the Australian South Sea Islanders achieved an untouchable status, which unfortunately was not afforded to the native Aboriginals of the time.
 While some Islanders and Aborigines inter-bred at Joskeleigh, the last of the indigenous Darumbals living there were removed by the State in 1930.

 As an interesting point of closure to the history of the mill, the manager of Farnborough Sugar Plantation, Rutherford Armstrong, died in 1958 at age 97.
 In accordance with his expressed wish, his ashes were scattered on the old mill site.